 A follow-up panoramic x-ray was not able to be obtained from the oral surgeon.
 The patient returned 15 months later post surgery.
 Routine bitewings were taken:

 Almost complete bone fill was observed in the area where the dentigerous cyst had been present.
 The patient had only slight palpable thinning of the ramus of the left mandible intraorally but no functional deficits.

-I present this case fairly routinely to parents in my office in Orange, CT who object to routine imaging for teenagers.
+I present this case fairly routinely to parents in my office who object to routine imaging for teenagers.
 It goes a long way to show that there are numerous other pathologies we dentists are concerned with besides dental caries and periodontal disease.